 Updated 2020: After living in Denver for eight ski seasons, packing for a ski weekend is a breeze!
 In this guide, I cover what to wear on the slopes, for Après Ski, a night out, lounging, and the best makeup and beauty products to look ski bunny chic!

 The Best Ski Gear

 If you’re nervous about being cold on the slopes, do yourself a favor and buy the Patagonia Capilene one piece.
 I have never had a base layer that keeps me so warm!
-If you don’t’ love the onesie, you can get the same fabric in the thermal weight pants and top from Patagonia.
+If you don’t’ love the onesie, you can get the same fabric in the thermal weight boot length pants and top from Patagonia.

-I wear a moisture-wicking workout tank, onesie, an R1 Patagonia Fleece, and my Patagonia Rubicon ski jacket.
-I am beyond warm in the coldest of weather!
-I actually just ordered the Patagonia Snowbelle 3-1 jacket and I can’t wait to try it out.
+I wear a moisture-wicking workout tank, onesie, an R1 Patagonia Fleece for base layers.
+This year I am rocking Patagonia Snowbelle 3-1 jacket and I can’t wait to try it out.
 Told you I love all things Patagonia!
 2020 – I did just get a North Face Eco Thermal for this season that has been great so far!